 Spilanthes possesses immune-supporting compounds which help ward off infection.
 Additionally, it has a tingling, numbing effect, which makes it useful for relieving the discomfort of a sore throat.

-Garlic lessens the symptoms of fall allergies, runny noses, fevers, coughing, sinus congestion, bronchitis, and shortness of breath.
+Garlic lessens the symptoms of fall allergies.
+Symptoms including, runny noses, fevers, coughing, sinus congestion, bronchitis, and shortness of breath.
 Furthermore, its immune and circulatory-enhancing effects aid the body’s immune system and relieve infections.

 This plant has been used since antiquity and is a superb remedy for sore throats.
 Most notably, horehound enhances immune health.
 The herb is useful for treating upper and lower respiratory tract illnesses.
 Horehound possesses decongestant properties which hasten healing.